a2geek/libvirt-bosh-cpi/README.md

 ### Azure

 > NOTE: The `label` is too long for current config disk capabilities.
-At a minimum.
+At a minimum, there may be other issues.

 ```
 stemcell: